 Description

-Yellow Wingstem is a perennial plant with a fibrous root system.
-Wings, or flaps of leafy tissue, run down the length of the stem, and the flowers are yellow thus the common name Yellow Wingstem.
+Verbesina helianthoides, commonly known as Yellow Wingstem, is a perennial forb with a fibrous root system.
+It has wings (leafy tissue) that run down the length of the stem.
+Its common name is due to the yellow flowers.
 Other common names include Yellow Crownbeard and Gravelweed.
-The origin of the genus name, Verbesina, is not known, but some have suggested that it is the result of a printer’s error for Forbesina.
-The species name, helianthoides, is Latin meaning “like a sunflower”.
+Helianthoides, is Latin meaning “like a sunflower”.
 A scientific synonym is Actinomeris helianthoides.

 Wildlife notes

-The seeds are relished by bobwhite quail, songbirds and small mammal species.
-The plant is eaten by deer in summer, and the caterpillars of a couple species of butterfly feed on the foliage as well.
-Flowers are visited primarily by long-tongued bees including bumblebees, honeybees and others for the pollen and nectar.
+Bobwhite quail, songbirds and small mammal species relish the seeds.
+Deer eat the plant in summer, and several species of caterpillars feed on the foliage as well.
+Long-tongued bees including bumblebees, honeybees and others visit the flowers for pollen and nectar.